-4.1 Neighbourhood Plans are required to meet Basic Conditions, these include having regard to national planning policy and guidance to be in general conformity with the strategic policies contained in the Development Plan for the area: the South Worcestershire Development Plan (SWDP).
+4.1 Neighbourhood Plans are required to meet Basic Conditions, these include having regard to national planning policy and guidance to be in general conformity with the strategic policies contained in the Development Plan for the area.
 This section of the Kempsey Neighbourhood Plan summarises the national and local planning policies which provide the planning framework for the draft Kempsey Neighbourhood Plan.